zpasal/Colonnade/README.md

 Simple mapping
 ==============

-Using simple mapping is straight forward using CollonadeDAO class.

-Firstly we need POJO class which will be mapped to table, r.g.
-User:
+Firstly we need POJO class which will be mapped to table, e.g. User:

 ```
 @Table(name="user")